How to Restore Car Interior Plastic

 Car Interior Restorations

 This vintage Datsun 240Z door panel was discolored with age and the vehicle owner wanted to keep the original panel rather than replacing it with a reproduction unit.
 He contacted a specialist who was familiar with how to restore car interior plastic.
-ColorBond LVP Refinisher was recommended, which not only allowed the door panel to be retained but cost far less than a restoration door panel.
+ColorBond LVP was recommended to make car interior plastic look new, which not only allowed the door panel to be retained but cost far less than a restoration door panel.

 After baking for years in the Florida sun, Chris Ito’s original red vinyl and plastic interior was a real horror show.
 The Thunderbird had been stored outdoors with the top down and the interior color went from red to a brownish color.
-Chris said he decided to simply repaint the interior using LVP Refinisher.
+Chris said he decided to simply repaint the interior with ColorBond LVP to make his car interior plastic look new.

-Talk about unobtainable, imagine trying to find new old stock door handles and pulls, or even used units in good condition, for a 1994 Suzuki Sidekick.
+Talk about the unobtainable, imagine trying to find new old stock door handles and pulls, or even used units in good condition, for a 1994 Suzuki Sidekick.
 That was Andre Laplante’s predicament.
-After many years, the Suzuki’s plastic interior and exterior trim pieces had become oxidized and faded.
-Andre has completed several interior restorations on his personal vehicles over the years and learned how to restore car interior plastic with ColorBond while working on his ’77 Thunderbird.
+After many years, the Suzuki’s plastic interior and exterior trim pieces had become oxidized and faded and needed a way to make his car interior plastic look new.
+Andre has completed several interior restorations on his personal vehicles over the years and learned how to restore car interior plastic with ColorBond LVP while working on his ’77 Thunderbird.
 His positive experience led him to use the paint on his Suzuki parts.

-If you are considering how to restore car interior plastic parts, ColorBond LVP Refinisher is worth looking at.
-Like other ColorBond users, you may find it is your best option.
+If you are considering how to restore car interior plastic parts, ColorBond LVP is worth looking at.
+Like other ColorBond users, you may find it is the best way how to make car interior plastic look new.